SoftwareAG/c8y-docs/content/change-logs/platform-services/cumulocity-undefined-device-count-in-usage-statistics-detalis-explained.md

 ---

-The details of the algorithms counting root devices, all devices, and leaf devices are explained in the documentation of Usage statistics and billing.
+Details about the algorithms counting root devices, all devices, and leaf devices have been added to the user documentation, see [Usage statistics and billing](/enterprise-tenant/usage-and-billing/).